Moderator: Mr. Scott Timmermann

 Moderator: Mr. Doug Denaro

 The purpose of Chess Club is to develop both the understanding of and the enjoyment of the game of chess.
 Thus, all students, regardless of skill level, may participate in Chess Club, which meets in the library during designated study hall periods.
-Moreover, chess sets are provided at no charge.
+Chess sets and instruction are provided at no charge.

 All Mater Dei students are welcome to join Chess Club at any time throughout the year.